 This type of garlic is most suited for colder growing conditions and lower numbered USDA hardiness zones.
-It actually needs the long, cold period of winter to stimulate the formation of the cloves and is most commonly grown in northern regions.
+It actually needs the long, cold period of winter to stimulate the formation of the garlic cloves and is most commonly grown in northern regions.

 Garlic comes in many different varieties but will fall into one of two main categories: hardneck or softneck.

 Hardneck varieties can develop small to large bulbs of garlic with intense flavor.
-Depending on the variety and conditions, there can be anywhere from four to twelve cloves per bulb.
+Depending on the variety and conditions, there can be anywhere from four to twelve garlic cloves per bulb.

 Hardnecks won’t last as long in storage but can still be kept for months with the right curing and storing methods.